DennisDao/CloudBible/BlobStorage.md

 - To organize blob for each customer
   - A container for each customer `/customer123/image1.jpg`
   - Single containers with multiple folders per customer `/images/customer123/image1.jpg`
+- Managed Identities: Great for Azure-hosted applications needing secure, seamless access.
+- If not application is not hosted on premises best to use a shared access signature